Whether for singing, recording vocals or audio, or making YouTube videos, a microphone is a perfect tool to help you turn your dreams into a REALITY!

-QuadCast includes its own anti-vibration shock mount to help reduce rumbles from everyday life and a built-in pop filter to muffle pesky plosive sounds.
+The QuadCast includes its own anti-vibration shock mount to help reduce rumbles from everyday life and a built-in pop filter to muffle pesky explosive sounds.

 With the LED indicator, you can instantly determine the status of your microphone, and you can simply tap to mute to avoid embarrassing broadcasting mishaps.

-This mic is ready for nearly any recording situation, with four polar patterns: cardioid and omnidirectional patterns.
+This mic is ready for use in nearly any recording situation, with four polar patterns, as well as: cardioid and omnidirectional patterns.

 It is Discord, and TeamSpeakTM certified, so you can ensure that your microphone can capture and broadcast loud and clear audio for all of your followers and listeners!